 2-B-4.
 Diversity.
 No person may be excluded from voting membership in the ILGP based on race; social or economic status; national origin; age if at least 13 years of age; sex; gender; gender identity or non-binary status; disability; sexual orientation; religious affiliation, religious belief, or lack thereof; citizenship; or criminal record, including current incarceration.

 2-B-5.
 Dues.
 Members must pay dues to the Illinois Green Party.
 The level or levels of dues and manner of satisfying the dues requirement shall be set by the Coordinating Committee but a decision of the Membership at a Membership Meeting as to dues shall take precedence over that of the Coordinating Committee until the next Membership Meeting.
+Undocumented individuals and youth under the age of 18 are exempt from the monetary dues requirements and shall be considered members with full rights, provided that they satisfy the other requirements for membership as set forth in this Article.
 A member who is more than three months in arrears in remitting dues or other manner of meeting the dues requirement shall lose membership rights until such time as that member becomes current.
 A member who is more than one year in arrears in remitting dues or other manner of meeting the dues requirement shall be considered a lapsed member and stricken from the membership rolls but shall retain the right to reapply for membership.

 2-B-6.
 Automatic Removal.
 A member will automatically be removed from the membership list when (a) the party receives notice that the member is no longer a resident of Illinois or registered to vote in Illinois as an American living overseas, (b) the party no longer has a valid mailing address for the person, or (c) the member becomes an officer or candidate of another statewide established party.
 A member will also be removed under either of the situations described in Sections 2-B-7 (removal by member’s request) and 2-B-8 (removal by party).